On the Miyaoka-Yau inequality for manifolds with nef anti-canonical line bundle: Introduction

-To the best of the author's knowledge, the above has been not included in the existence results so far, \eg \cite{Zhang21}, Theorem 2.4.
-It is also interesting that the both twisted K\"ahler Einstein and cscK metric ensure the inequality (\ref{MY}).
-We also remark that \cite{GKP20} already clasifies the cases when the equality of (\ref{MY}) holds, for arbitrary nef anti-canonical line bundles.
+It is interesting that the both twisted K\"ahler Einstein and cscK metric ensure the inequality (\ref{MY}).
+To the best of the author's knowledge, the second part of the above theorem has been not included in the existence results so far, \eg \cite{Dervan}, Theorem 1.1, \cite{Zhang21}, Theorem 2.4.
+Some interesting examples, geometrically ruled surfaces and nine points blowing up of $\P^2$, will be discussed.

-Following the idea of \cite{Tian92}, we may also derive from Theorem \ref{existence of twisted KE} the semistability of the holomorphic tangent vector bundle.
+Following the idea of \cite{Tian92}, one may also derive from Theorem \ref{existence of twisted KE} the semistability of the holomorphic tangent vector bundle.

 \begin{thm} Assume $-K_X$ is nef and big.
 If $\d(-K_X)>1$, The holomorphic tangent bundle $T_X$ and its canonical extenstion sheaf is slope semistable in the sense of Mumford-Takemoto. \end{thm}